blockprotocol/blockprotocol/rfcs/text/0355-graph-non-primitive-data-types.md

 [guide-level-explanation]: #guide-level-explanation

-Non-primitive data types are data types that further constrain an existing data type (which can be either non-primitive or primitive).
-In other words, non-primitive data types further restrict the _value space_ of an existing data type.
+Non-primitive data types are data types that further constrain or extend an existing data type (which can be either non-primitive or primitive).
+In other words, non-primitive data types further reduce or expand the _value space_ of existing data types.

 JSON Schema allows for various constraints to be defined on schemas, and they can be combined in a variety of ways.
 When multiple constraints are defined in a JSON Schema, validators will try to apply each one even if they define unsatisfiable types.
 The Block Protocol type system will allow for the definition of non-primitive data types by combining these constraints in a similar way.